scottzhang-pro/cs_notes/Interview/ML_Enginner.md

 > Wondering what top tech companies are looking for in Machine Learning Engineers?
 Here are a few interview questions from Amazon, Google, Facebook, and Microsoft.

-78. **What are the differences between generative and discriminative models?**
+#### 78. What are the differences between generative and discriminative models?

-79. **How would you weigh nine marbles three times on a balance scale to select the heaviest one?**
+#### 79. How would you weigh nine marbles three times on a balance scale to select the heaviest one?

-80. **What’s the difference between MLE and MAP inference?**
+#### 80. What’s the difference between MLE and MAP inference?

-81. **Why did you use this particular machine learning algorithm in your project?**
+#### 81. Why did you use this particular machine learning algorithm in your project?

-82. **What is K-means algorithm?**
+#### 82. What is K-means algorithm?

-83. **Describe a time when you let go of a short-term goal for a long-term goal.**
+#### 83. Describe a time when you let go of a short-term goal for a long-term goal.

-84. **What’s the difference between the summaries of a Logistic Regression and SVM?**
+#### 84. What’s the difference between the summaries of a Logistic Regression and SVM?

-85. **Explain ICA and CCA.
-How do you get a CCA objective function from PCA?**
+#### 85. Explain ICA and CCA.
+How do you get a CCA objective function from PCA?

-86. **What is the relationship between PCA with a polynomial kernel and a single layer autoencoder?
-What if it is a deep autoencoder?**
+#### 86. What is the relationship between PCA with a polynomial kernel and a single layer autoencoder?
+What if it is a deep autoencoder?

-87. **What is A/B testing in machine learning?**
+#### 87. What is A/B testing in machine learning?

-88. **What is activation function in machine learning?**
+#### 88. What is activation function in machine learning?

-89. **How would you build, train and deploy a system to detect if multimedia and/or ad content being posted violated terms or contained offensive materials?**
+#### 89. How would you build, train and deploy a system to detect if multimedia and/or ad content being posted violated terms or contained offensive materials?

-90. **How do you solve a disagreement with a team member?**
+#### 90. How do you solve a disagreement with a team member?

-91. **What is the bias-variance tradeoff?
-How is it expressed using an equation?**
+#### 91. What is the bias-variance tradeoff?
+How is it expressed using an equation?

-92. **Describe the idea behind boosting.
-Give an example of one method and describe one advantage and disadvantage.**
+#### 92. Describe the idea behind boosting.
+Give an example of one method and describe one advantage and disadvantage.

-93. **Formulate the background behind an SVM, and show the optimization problem it aims to solve.**
+#### 93. Formulate the background behind an SVM, and show the optimization problem it aims to solve.